-TANK# TANK# TANK# TANK# TANK# INSPECTED BY: DATE: MMDDYEAR NURSE TANK & WAGON: Inspect condition of valves & clamps/hoses for cuts or scrapes.
+TANK # INSPECTED BY: DATE: MMDDYEAR NURSE TANK & WAGON: Inspect condition of valves & clamps/hoses for cuts or scrapes.
 Push on tires to check wheel bearings and tire inflation.
-Check tightness of wheel nuts, pedestal bolts and reach bolts.
-Check welds on hitch are not cracked & safety chains are attached.
+Check tightness of wheel nuts, pedestal bolts and reach bolts. • Check welds on hitch are not cracked & safety chains are attached.
 NURSE TANK PUMPS and shutdown: VRT pump system (check 2" pump for leaks on installed nurse wagons) Pneumatic, electric shutdown NURSE WAGON AIR SYSTEMS: Ensure all hoses are secured and clear of kinks and bends.
 Inspect for excessive dirt and debris on air actuators.
 WATER SUPPLY: 5-gallon water tank is securely attached and full of clean water.
-Flush tubes are reachable, free of dirt &amp; not damaged/broken.
-SAFETY KIT: Water bottle is in the safety kit and the bottle is full of clean water.
+S-gallor water tank is securely attached and full of clean water.
+Flush tubes are reachable, free of dirt & not damaged/broken.
+SAFETY KIT: Water bettle is in the safety kit and the bettle is full of algon water Water bottle is in the safety kit and the bottle is full of clean water.
 Rubber gloves are free of cracks and are in the safety kit.
 Clean safety goggles are in the safety kit SAFETY AND THE CUSTOMER: The customer understands the anhydrous ammonia safety guidelines.
 The guidelines have been reviewed with the farmer with special attention paid responding to an emergency situation.
 The customer has all emergency contacts.
 Customer training is valid.
-Show breakaway coupler, main valve, safety kit, and water supply.
+EQUIPMENT SAFETY: • Show breakaway coupler, main valve, safety kit, and water supply.
 Ask the farmer to regularly check, reach & pedestal bolts, hitch/pin.
 Customer understands the function of the Pneumatic or electric shutdown device.